 Policy: Financial Reform

-Investors focused on the long term understand that the capital markets are most efficient when rules and regulations support robust markets, systemic risk protections, oversight of corporate directors and management, and provide access to information about company environmental and social policies, practices and performance.
+Capital markets are most efficient in the long term when rules and regulations support robust markets, systemic risk protections and oversight of corporate directors and management.
+Investors need access to information about company environmental and social policies, practices and performance.

-Despite the rise in the markets since the financial crisis of 2008-2009, confidence in the US markets remains damaged by the financial crisis.
-According to a Gallup poll (released April 2017), 54 percent of Americans currently have money in the stock market—just 2 percent above the lowest ownership rate in Gallup's 20-year trend.
-The highest ownership rate—65 percent of Americans—was reported in 2007, just before the global financial crisis.
+Confidence in the US markets is damaged by the 2008-2009 financial crisis and the 2020 COVID-19 recession.
+According to an April 2020 Gallup poll, 55 percent of Americans currently have money in the stock market—just 3 percent above the lowest ownership rate in Gallup's 20-year trend.
+One of the highest ownership rates in recent years—65 percent of Americans—was reported in 2007, just before the global financial crisis.

-US SIF supports financial reform policies that protect against systemic risk, promotes disclosure and transparency in financial markets, protects shareholder rights, and provide adequate funding for regulatory agencies to implement laws and regulations.
+US SIF supports financial reform policies that protect against systemic risk, promote disclosure and transparency in financial markets, protect shareholder rights, and provide adequate funding for regulatory agencies to implement laws and regulations.

 Priority Areas of Action

-Dodd-Frank Wall Street Reform and Consumer Protection Act: Passage of Dodd Frank was a critical priority for sustainable and responsible investors.
-US SIF championed Dodd-Frank's efforts to combat the loopholes and weaknesses in regulation of US financial markets that led to the financial crisis of 2008 and which wiped out equity for individual and institutional investors.
-Among other achievements, Dodd-Frank has improved the material information available to all investors by mandating key corporate disclosures, which in turn helps to maintain fair, orderly and efficient markets and to facilitate capital formation.
+Dodd-Frank Wall Street Reform and Consumer Protection Act: The passage of Dodd-Frank was critical for sustainable and responsible investors.
+US SIF championed Dodd-Frank's efforts to combat the loopholes and weaknesses in the regulation of US financial markets that led to the financial crisis of 2008.
+Among other achievements, Dodd-Frank has improved the material information available to all investors by mandating key corporate disclosures, which in turn helps to maintain fair, orderly and efficient markets and facilitates capital formation.

 Letters and Statements